 Every half term we are learning about a different Christian value and how we can display it every day.
-The current value being explored this half term is Truthfulness.
+The current value being explored this half term is Service.
 For ideas on how to develop this value further at home please download the Values Sheet at the bottom of the page.

 The three Christian values that we feel under pin everything we do at St Mary’s are Hope, Creativity and Perseverance.